vinn-l/rsa-optimization/README.md

 montgomery_96bit_optimized_v4.c
 - Register keywords to aid the compiler
-- **The final fully optimized version that provides the best performance results**
+- **This is the final iteration of the fully optimized version that provides the best performance results**

 mmm_95bit_before_loop_unroll_test.c & mmm_95bit_after_loop_unroll_test.c
 - Variant of montgomery_96bit_optimized_v4.c that only tests specifically 95-bit keys in a loop